Snowball fight: Large snowball fights

 In 1838, a snowball fight between students at the University of Edinburgh and local tradesmen turned violent and led to suppression by armed police and the Scottish army.

 During the American Civil War, on January 29, 1863, the largest military snow exchange occurred in the Rappahannock Valley in Northern Virginia.
 What began as a few hundred men from Texas plotting a friendly fight against their Arkansas camp mates soon escalated into a brawl that involved 9,000 soldiers of the Army of Northern Virginia.

 In his memoir of the American Civil War, Samuel H. Sprott describes a snowball battle that occurred early in 1864 involving the Army of Tennessee.
 Sprott states that the fight started when Strahl’s Brigade was attacked by a brigade of Breckenridge’s Division, but soon other brigades became involved, and ultimately five or six thousand men were engaged.

-On January 29, 2005, a crowd of 3,027 people gathered in the town of Wauconda, Illinois, for a snowball fight organized by Bill Lutz, with the town receiving a mention in the 2006 Guinness Book of World Records.
+On January 29, 2005, a crowd of 3,027 people gathered in the town of Wauconda, Illinois, for a snowball fight organized by Bill Lutz, a Lions Club member and risk assessment manager for the Wauconda Park District.
+The town receivied a mention in the 2006 Guinness Book of World Records.

 On October 14, 2009, 5,768 people in Leuven, Belgium, took part in a University of Pennsylvania–funded snowball fight and broke the world record for the largest snowball fight.